-During 2015 we issued two EUR denominated benchmark transactions for a total of EUR 2.5 billion and approximately NOK 17 billion of covered bonds in the Norwegian market, denominated in NOK.
+During 2016 we issued two EUR denominated benchmark transactions for a total of EUR 2.0 billion and approximately NOK 14.5 billion of covered bonds in the Norwegian market (denominated in NOK).

-The EUR bonds had maturities of 7 years (issuance in August) and 3 years (November) and met with very good demand at mid-swaps+ 8 bps for the 7 year and mid-swaps + 10 bps for the 3-year.
-Credit spreads continued to move out during the second half of the year along with the general market; the non-CBPP3 eligibility of Norwegian covered bonds continue to ensure more attractive spreads for our bonds compared to covered bonds from the Eurozone.
+The EUR bonds had maturities of 7 years (issuance in March) and 10 years (August) and met with very good demand at mid-swaps+ 23 bps for the 7 year and mid-swaps + 4 bps for the 3-year.
+As is evident from these two issuances, credit spreads continued to move in through the 3rd quarter of the year; however the non-CBPP3 eligibility of Norwegian covered bonds continue to ensure more attractive spreads for our bonds compared to covered bonds from the Eurozone.
+Our bonds met with good demand and were oversubscribed.
 Our EUR issuances are Liquidity Cover Ratio (LCR) category 1 eligible.
-The Norwegian parliament approved a new financial series legislation in 2016, which includes the covered bond legal framework.
-The relevant change in the latter is the inclusion of a minimum overcollateralization level of 2 per cent, something we expect will become effective during the first half of 2016.
+The issued EUR volume for 2016 is also what we expect to issue for 2017, although timing of issuances may alter the volume within any one calendar year.
+We have not been issuing in other currencies than NOK and EUR for a while (last USD issuance in 2013), but other currency markets are monitored for covered bond opportunities.

-Mortgages in the cover pool increased by NOK 8.1 billion (5.0 per cent) over the year and we expect a similar increase in 2016.
+Mortgages in the cover pool increased by NOK 5.1 billion (3.0 per cent) over the year and we expect a similar increase in 2017.
 Spabol has since the start in 2007 been and continues to be the strategic and preferred vehicle for covered bonds issuance on behalf of the SpareBank 1 Alliance banks.
-One Alliance bank, SpareBank 1 SR-Bank, chose to set up its own wholly owned covered bond issuer in 2015.
-Neither we, nor any other banks in the SpareBank 1 Alliance expect that any further individual covered bond issuers will be formed within the Alliance.
-When SpareBank 1 SR-Bank has chosen to supplement its covered bond funding with its own issuer in addition to Spabol, the only significance of this is that our cover pool is likely to grow more moderately than if this had not been the case.
-Lending growth for the banks in the Alliance was on average just above 5 per cent in 2015, which was retail (mortgage) growth with lending to corporates more or less flat.
+SpareBank 1 SR-Bank has chosen to supplement its covered bond funding with its own issuer in addition to Spabol, and therefore SR-Bank’s relative share of mortgages of the Spabol cover pool has reduced (reduction of 2.8 per cent of its relative share during 2016).
+We do not expect that any further covered bond issuers will emerge within the Alliance with any meaningful level of active issuance.
+Lending growth for the largest banks in the Alliance was (weighted average) just below 6 per cent in 2016, with lending in the corporate segment slower than for residential purposes.

 Chart 1: Outstanding Norwegian covered bonds and government bonds